 Whether you are a bodybuilding pro, a gym rat, or just your casual lifter, you’re likely clocking time working on your upper body.
-We all want built shoulders and arms, so let’s talk about getting bigger, faster with spider curls.
+We all want built shoulders and arms, so let’s talk about getting bigger and faster with spider curls.

 Sure, you could spend your gym session doing the same old traditional upper arm workouts - you know, your biceps curls, hammer curls, etc. These tried-and-true moves are classics for a reason.
 They work!
 But focusing on them alone will inevitably lead you to the dreaded plateau, where you are working hard without seeing new progress.

-So, let’s incorporate more than just the old classics.
-More targeted upper arm work to build out the muscle group.
+So, let’s incorporate more than just the old classics with more targeted upper arm work to strengthen the muscle group.
 More focus to grow those biceps and build muscle.